 There’s a woman on your gift list who you don’t know to well.
 Naturally, you head to the bath products because, what woman doesn’t love those?
 Well, that depends.
 If she has nut allergy, she won’t love you for the macadamia-based skincare product.

-If she has contact dermatitis or other skin sensitivity, Allergic L columnist Dr. Sandra Skotnicki, a dermatologist, says to avoid fragranced products.
+If she has contact dermatitis or other skin sensitivity, Allergic Living columnist Dr. Sandra Skotnicki, a dermatologist, says to avoid fragranced products.
 She also counsels opting for facial and body soaps that are mild and unscented.